 "It is."
 He answered softly.
 "What is this regarding?"

 "One of your slaves.
 We've been ordered to gather him."
-They looked at him then, Stiles could feel their eyes.
+They looked at him then.
 "The one called Stiles."

 Stiles whitened.
 He felt his Master go still behind him.

 "I - I haven't done anything wrong!"
 He defended immediately.
 Deaton laid a hand on his shoulder, which he only now realized was shaking.
 "I'm afraid I'll need a very good explanation before I allow you to take my property."